 - Going to the bathroom frequently

 - Frequent illness or infection

-If you think you have diabetes, see a doctor immediately, as only a doctor can confirm a diabetes diagnosis.
-He or she will most likely recommend a fasting plasma (blood) glucose test.
+If you think you have diabetes, see a doctor immediately.
+Only a doctor can confirm a diabetes diagnosis and will most likely recommend a fasting plasma (blood) glucose test.